Amend-1634/Competitive_mapping_bowtie2/README.md

 **Output**

-All output are stored in a directory `results/`
+All outputs are stored in a directory `results/`

 `${label}_${reads_filename}.mapped_config_from` has 5 columns:
-contig ID, reference ID, Contig length, the number of mapped read-segments, the number of unmapped read-segments.
+contig ID, reference ID, Contig length, the number of mapped read-segments, and the number of unmapped read-segments.

 `${label}_${reads_filename}_reads_sum.csv` output 3 columns:
 - `species`: reference ID